adarsh3699/Bhemu-Notes-Web/README.md

 # Bhemu Notes

-This is a Multi-User Notes app.\
+This is a Multi-User advance Notes app.\
 This Notes app facilitates many features, like bold, italic, changing font colour, size, and many more.\
 Feature like group notes in a folder to keep them organized.\
 Feature Like share notes with others by just sharing the link of that note.